xemantic/shader-web-background/README.md

 https://xemantic.github.io/shader-web-background/#demo

-There are several ways of using this library depending on your needs:
+There are several ways of adjusting this library to your needs:

-### Step 1 - Add library to your website
+### Step 1 - Add library to your project

 #### Option A - Embedded minified library directly in HTML